DLXPlugins/highlight-and-share/readme.txt

 == Screenshots ==

 1. Highlight and Share settings.
-2. Highlight and Share on a post with icons.
+2. Highlight and Share Default Theme on a post with icons.
-3. Highlight and Share on a post with all options showing.
+3. Highlight and Share Black Theme
-4. Highlight and Share with custom CSS.
+4. Highlight and Share White Theme
+5. Highlight and Share Magenta Theme
+6. Highlight and Share Blue Theme
+7. Highlight and Share Green Theme

 == Changelog ==

+= 2.3.0 =
+* Released 2018-08-19
+* Added the ability to select themes.
+No more need for custom CSS.
+* Added the ability to change FontAwesome classes for compatibility with FontAwesome 5.

 = 2.2.2 =
 * Released 2018-07-27